 This collection brings together information on core resources for teaching, learning, and working remotely.
 Technology guides, UW policies, and articles on best practices for remote education are included in the links.
-A great starting point for instructors is UW’s Center for Teaching and Learning page on Teaching During the Coronavirus.
+A great starting point for instructors is UW’s Center for Teaching and Learning, which includes guides on remote teaching.

 Technology for Working Remotely